rust-lang/cargo/src/doc/book/src/03-02-manifest.md

 # uploaded to crates.io (aka this is not markdown).
 description = "..."

-# These URLs point to more information about the repository.
+# These URLs point to more information about the package.
 These are
 # intended to be webviews of the relevant data, not necessarily compatible
 # with VCS tools and the like.
 documentation = "..."
 homepage = "..."
 repository = "..."

-# This points to a file in the repository (relative to this `Cargo.toml`).
-The
+# This points to a file under the package root (relative to this `Cargo.toml`).
-# contents of this file are stored and indexed in the registry.
+# The contents of this file are stored and indexed in the registry.
 readme = "..."

 # This is a list of up to five keywords that describe this crate.
 Keywords